 Talk back: Commenting on articles

-You can now submit comments on selected articles during the current issue’s date-span (eg Apr-Jun 2013).
+You can submit comments on selected articles during the current issue’s date-span (eg Jan-Mar 2017).
 We are using a slightly different article template for these articles; follow the links in the paragraphs above, or see this issue’s table of contents page to pass your judgment on current articles.
 Comments are moderated, so will not display immediately on the page.

 If you want to discuss an earlier article with us, or if you would like to submit a letter to the editor for publication, you can write the editor directly.